gukoff/gukoff.github.io/about.markdown

 My name is **Konstantin Gukov**, and I live in Switzerland with my wife, son and a cat :)

-I am passionate about empowering others and solving problems, and it's even better when these two go hand in hand.
+I take joy in empowering others and solving problems, and it's even better when these two go hand in hand.

 Now at **Microsoft**, I mainly do projects for the Fortune 500 companies.
 These solutions use whatever technical stack best suits the problem,